djvill/APLS/doc/how-to-use/search.md

 > It is strongly recommended to not attempt within-word searches for <span class="layer">segment</span> and <span class="layer">foll_segment</span> at the same time.
 > Because of how these searches look for matches, specifying within-word patterns for both <span class="layer">segment</span> and <span class="layer">foll_segment</span> will most likely return no results or result in an error message.

-Similar to [making searches wider](#making-searches-wider), clicking the `+` button on the right side of the segment input field adds another input field for the segment that immediately follows the previous segment.
+Similar to [Searching multiple words](#searching-multiple-words), clicking the `+` button on the right side of the segment input field adds another input field for the segment that immediately follows the previous segment.

 {: .try-it }
 > To find matches for every instance of /s/ followed by /t/ that occurs at the end of words: